binnichtaktiv/iPA-Edit/README.md

 - Export .dylib files from IPA
 - Change .dylib dependencies
 - Add hidden cracker name to IPA
-- Sign and upload IPAs in bulk
+- Sign and upload IPAs in bulk | not working rn
 - Convert .deb to .ipa

 ## Requirements

 - Python 3
 - Azule (for some functions)
-- zsign (for bulk signing)
+- zsign (for bulk signing) | not working rn

 ## Installation